Password bank

 You may encounter an exception called Word template files while using the password bank.
 In this case, the password bank cannot unlock an encrypted Word file that was created based on an encrypted Word template where the Word file password is different than the template password, regardless of whether both passwords are in the password bank.

-You can resolve password bank exceptions by supplying the correct password to the bank and then retrying those errors in their respective processing or imaging jobs.
+You can resolve password bank exceptions by supplying the correct password to the bank and then retrying those exceptions in their respective processing or imaging jobs.

 Note: When you supply a valid password to the password bank, the processing engine extracts metadata and extracted text from the document that the password unlocks.
 However, when you publish that document, its password security is not removed, in which case it technically remains in an encrypted state even after it is published to the workspace.
 However, you can view the still-encrypted document in the viewer, because the viewer recognizes that a valid password has been supplied.
 If the Password Protected field indicates that a document was decrypted, that designation only refers to the fact that you provided a valid password for it to the password bank for the purposes of processing.